 4 reasons to pick the Casper Essential mattress

-Value – For the price, the Casper Essential offers an affordable, high quality bed with premium materials and a decent sleep trial period and warranty.
+Value – For the price, the Casper Essential offers an affordable, high-quality bed with premium materials and a decent sleep trial period and warranty.

-Suits most types of sleepers – Because the Casper Essential rates as a medium to medium firm bed, it should suit most types of sleepers, no matter their sleep position.
+Suits most types of sleepers – Because the Casper Essential rates as a medium to medium-firm bed, it should suit most types of sleepers, no matter their sleep position.
 It has a good level of firmness to provide spinal alignment without being hard.

-Good sleep trial period – The Casper company offers their usual 100-night sleep trial period with the Casper Essential mattress, giving you ample time to try it out to see if it works for you.
+Good sleep trial period – The Casper company offers its usual 100-night sleep trial period with the Casper Essential mattress, giving you ample time to try it out to see if it works for you.